j2store/userguide/troubleshooting_paypal_related_issues.md

 1. From your J2Store Dashboard, go to - Set Up -> Configuration -> Order

 >Note: This step is for V3.
-If you are using v2, they you go to Set Up -> Store Profiles -> your store profile
+If you are using v2, then you go to Set Up -> Store Profiles -> your store profile

 2. Set the Invoice Prefix in the textbox provided, for e.g., INV-2015- or INV/2015/